dfex/lattice/TO-DO.md

     * ~~Pull down port information~~
     * ~~Add port information to portTable~~
     * ~~Close db connection (inside business logic, or part of controller?~~
+* ~~Explore moving to structs/objects rather than passing individual variables - eg: when reading from a node return a populated node object eg: node.name, node.ipAddress etc., then just pass the entire node object to addnode() for writing to db~~
+* Fix up parameter parsing if/elif/else hell with argparse lib
 * Add functions to write out from db to device configuration via j2 templates (? or just the required RPC calls?)
-* Explore moving to structs/objects rather than passing individual variables - eg: when reading from a node return a populated node object eg: node.name, node.ipAddress etc., then just pass the entire node object to addnode() for writing to db
+* Re-write lattice.py so that node addition handles port addition in same context (so ports can be tied back to node in db)
 * Re-visit db schema and adjust functions to match - eg: referencing via PKs (IDs), only required/relevant fields for functions, and map to end-user operational flow (more tables, rigour around NOT NULL requirements)
 * Break out service configuration from definition/type
 * Confirm ELS and EX interface templates to apply to multiple services (eg: EX won't require sub-interface - either add to port, or add port to VLAN) - build j2 templates for each